kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I wonder if he was given advice about that because it seems an odd thing to think up if you didn't have anything to worry about.
 - Paul looks like one of the drug ghouls that used to roam around in a junkie shoal around the Oudekerk in Amsterdam.
 - I tell him this and rebook his return flight to go home the next day.
-- He is not coming to the police in Madrid with me looking like this.
+- He is not coming to the police in Madrid with me looking like he does.
 - He is offended.
 - He has already told me he has diabetes which I believe, but diabetes doesn't make you look like he does, or shout incessantly about nothing.
 - He is doing my head in.
 - I'm trying to think.
 - I tell him to shut up.
-- I feel like someone has told him to distract me constantly so that I do not have a minute to think or collect my thoughts about anything.
+- I feel like someone has told him to distract me constantly so that I do not have a chance to think or collect my thoughts about anything.
+- I'm right about that.
+Lucy.
 - He tells me he is sharing a flat with a man in North London.
-It turns out he's sleeping on the sofa and the owner is an opium addict.
+It turns out he's sleeping on the sofa but really living in his car and the owner is an opium addict.
 - I find out later he's living in his car and has been for years; he kept it quiet.
 - He tells me he is not a heroin addict.
 - I have to take his word for it but it's hard to believe.
 - Nevertheless, I have no choice but to send him home and go to the police in Madrid without him.
 - I give him my coat and a decent woolen jumper and tell him not to sell them.
-- I think about the many good people I know in North London whose lives were destroyed by drugs.
+- I think about the many good people I know in North London whose lives have been destroyed by drugs.

 ### Paul tells me he's proud of his ten-year-old son telling him he's bisexual

-- More sick results from the Denia manipulation fest world-wide.
+- We talk about family a little.
+- Paul is upset with his family because they wrote him out of the will because he spent 10k on drugs that was supposed to be for doing the house up.
+- It seems he's always involved in one scam or another to drum up drugs-funds.
+- I understand why he lives in his car... more money for drugs.
+- His older son was living with a crackhead over twenty years his senior, apparently.
+- I'm even more concerned about his attitude towards his younger son and how *proud he was* when his son told him he was bisexual.
+- I think the boy was 8 at the time, Paul said.
+- No-one seems to realize that they've all been manipulated by North London and Spanish criminal gangs into believing the most outrageous things concerning sex and children, just so they'll be able to sell more criminal porn at extortionate prices.
+- And they're mostly gonna be too arrogant to admit they were tricked!

 ### Dinner at the hotel in Madrid